Terekeka County

+The word "Terekeka" is a combination of two words; "Tirgigi", a kind of hard shrub and "Terere" an open hard ground usually found in the middle of shrub trees.
+The local referral of "Terere i Tirgigi lukata" became shortened and distorted to create the current name, "Terekeka".

-The current commissioner for Terekeka County is Warnyank Laku Buyu who replaced James Lino Malou in a republican decree by President Salva Kiir in November 2022.
+The current commissioner for Terekeka County is Warnyank Lukö Buyu who replaced James Lino Malou in a republican decree by President Salva Kiir in November 2022.

 Location

 Terekeka County is located at the northern edge of Central Equatoria State.
 It borders Juba County to the south, Western Equatoria State to the west, Lakes State and Jonglei State to the north, and Eastern Equatoria State to the east.
 The county contains both low lying swamps and hills in the southern portion of the county.
 The Nile River runs down the eastern bank of Terekeka Town and Lake Madi is located in the county’s west.

 Terekeka was carved out of Juba County in 2001.

 The main inhabitants of Terekeka county are the Mundari people.

 In January 2009, Terekeka became the 25th Diocese of the Episcopal Church of the Sudan.

 The new diocese was headed by Rt.
 Rev. Micah L. Dawoudi, former Assistant Bishop of Juba Diocese.